rsek/dataforged/starforged_moves.md

 ***Progress Move***

 **When you reach the end of your quest**, roll the challenge dice and compare to your progress.
-Momentum is ignored on this roll.

 On a **strong hit**, your vow is fulfilled.
 Mark a reward on your quests legacy track per the vow’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.